joaovicsa/joaovicsa/README.md

 - 🔭 See my latest project **Banking Interface** this was a test for an Interview <a href="https://github.com/joaovicsa/banco-interface">See the Project</a>

-- 🌱 I'm currently improving my knowledge in VueJS
+- 🌱 I'm currently improving my knowledge in APIs RESTFUL

 - 📫 How to reach me **joao.vsaa90@gmail.com**